nbtk/tsubame/README.md

 # Usage
 ## Permission
-You need super user permission or set CAP_NET_RAW capability to the Python binary.
+You need to have super user privileges or set CAP_NET_RAW capability to the Python interpreter binary.

 ## Programing Interface
 ```python